 Let’s take this at face value.
 What would that military career look like if the surviving service member suddenly became a widow or widower?
 For some people, there would be zero impact to their career.
 In other instances, there might be some inconvenience, but little direct impact.
 For others, there might be a limit to their ability to take on future assignments.

 Think about your own situation.
 What if you couldn’t:

 - Take an assignment with long work hours

 In general, someone is promoted because their service has confidence that they can excel in a wide variety of future jobs.
-Whether they’re jobs that are in your career progression or unexpected opportunities, these future jobs are key to retention & future promotion.
-Conversely, any time you limit your availability, whether it’s by choice or not, there’s a possible negative impact.
+Whether they’re jobs that are in your career progression or unexpected opportunities, these future jobs are key to retention and future promotion.
+Any time you limit your availability, whether it’s by choice or not, there’s a possible negative impact.

 Let’s imagine Lieutenant Colonel and Mrs. Smith.
-They’ve been married for 15 years, and have 3 children, ages 10,6, and 4.
+They’ve been married for 15 years, and have 3 children, ages ten, six and four.
 Lieutenant Colonel Smith is in line to assume command of a battalion headed out for deployment.
-If Mrs. Smith were to pass, Lieutenant Colonel Smith would face a significant challenge, and threat to his promotion to O-6.
+If Mrs. Smith were to pass, Lieutenant Colonel Smith would face a significant challenge and threat to his promotion to O-6.
 The difference between retiring at O-5 and O-6 can be hundreds of thousands of dollars over the course of a lifetime.

 Replacing the Intangible

-Every year, Salary.com updates a “Mom Salary.”
-This calculates the base & overtime salary for all the different functions that a mother performs.
-In 2016, here are the ‘salaries’ of a stay-at-home and working mother:
+Every year, salary.com updates a “Mom Salary.”
+This calculates the base and overtime salary for all the different functions that a mother performs.
+In 2016, these were the “salaries” of a stay-at-home and working mother: